anxiousmodernman/hpt/README.md

 The config will be applied, and the results of the apply will be printed to the console.
 If no changes were required, none will be applied.

+## Development status

+hpt is only tested on Centos-based machines for now, but since most management tasks are shelled-out calls to systemd and other linux utilities, adding support for other distros is feasible.